Emergency Clinics and Hospitals

 Emergency Clinics

-To find an emergency clinic, check the website of your local medical association Ishikai 医師会 いしかい).
+To find an emergency clinic, check the website of your local medical association, known as an Ishikai (医師会 いしかい).
 For example, if you live in Shibuya Ward, find the Shibuya-ku Ishikai page (Shibuya Ward Medical Association) and search for clinics and hospitals that are on duty.
-Most of these websites are only available in Japanese.
+Many of these these websites are only available in Japanese.

-Most emergency clinics are open from 6:00 pm until around 8:00 pm.
-On weekends and public holidays they may close earlier.
+Many emergency clinics are open from 6:00 pm until around 8:00 pm.
+On weekends and public holidays they are open typically 9:00am until 5:00pm.

-It is very important to call them before you visit to find out if they can accept.
-Due to the limited number of staff and equipment, it is not guaranteed that the clinic can accept a patient at the particular time you want to visit.
+It is recommended to call them before you visit to find out if they can accept you.
+Due to the limited number of staff and equipment, there is no guarantee that a clinic will be able to accept patients at a specific time.

-After calling them and ensuring they can treat you, visit the clinic.
+After calling them to ensure they can treat you, visit the clinic.
 It may take longer than usual to see a doctor, but the basic process is the same as a regular clinic visit.
-Visit the Japanese Clinic page for an explanation of these procedures.
+Visit our Japanese Clinic page for an explanation of these procedures.

 Emergency Hospitals

 Major hospitals have emergency rooms that are available 24 hours a day, 365 days a year.
 These are mainly for patients in need of critical care.
-Patients who do not need critical care are often rejected and advised to visit an emergency clinic.
+Patients who do not considered critical are often refused care and advised to visit an emergency clinic.
 Keep in mind, a doctor specializing in your condition may not be available at the time of your emergency visit.

 Because of these factors, it can be difficult to find an appropriate major hospital to visit in case of an emergency.

-Similar to emergency clinics, you can learn more about emergency hospitals through your local medical association (Ishikai 医師会 いしかい) web site, or by visiting your city’s official website.
-For example, if you live in Shibuya Ward, visit the Shibuya Ward official page.
-You should find a list of emergency hospitals that are available afterhours and on weekends.
+Similar to emergency clinics, you can learn more about emergency hospitals through your local city’s official website.
+You should find a list of emergency hospitals that are available after-hours and on weekends.

-After calling to ensure they can treat you, visit the hospital.
-Many hospitals have special entrances for afterhours and weekends, so it may be best to check with the hospital.
+Many hospitals have special entrances for after-hours and weekends, so it may be best to check with the hospital.
 It may take longer than usual to see a doctor, but the basic process is the same as a regular hospital visit.
-Visit the Japanese Hospital page for an explanation of these procedures.
+Visit our Japanese Hospital page for an explanation of these procedures.

 If your condition is serious, call 119 for ambulance.
-Visit our Ambulance page for details.
+Visit our Ambulance page for more details and advice on calling.

 How much will it cost?